 One of the pillars of our work is to promote health equity by partnering with our community members to develop sustainable programs to support the health and wellness of the community.
-In addition, we work with health organizations on engaging their communities to identify opportunities to provide more effective and equitable care.
+In addition, we work with health organizations, employee resource groups, and academic institutions on engaging their communities to identify opportunities to provide more effective and equitable care.

 Farmworker interest in receiving birth control from pharmacists.
 Colayco DC, Hidalgo V, Hernandez H. Poster presentation at the California Pharmacists Association Western Pharmacy Exchange, April 12, 2019, Los Angeles, CA, USA.

 HIV and sexual health across the life course.
 Wakefield S, Colayco D, Fields SD.
 Educational session at the 12th Annual Xavier University of Louisiana Health Disparities Conference, April 8, 2019, New Orleans, LA, USA.

 Reducing Stigma in the Pharmacy and Clinic, Colayco DC.
 Komoto Healthcare Staff Education, April 4, 2019.

 The rise of sexually transmitted infections: An alarming trend of a familiar foe.
 Chiampas TD, Colayco DC.
 Educational session at the American Society for Health-System Pharmacy Midyear Clinical Meeting, December 4, 2018, Anaheim, CA, USA.